Fall and winter can mean traveling and gathering indoors with friends and family. These guidelines can help us keep each other safe from COVID-19.

 Help for Homeowners

 The Oregon Homeowner Assistance Fund (HAF) helps homeowners who meet certain income requirements and have fallen behind on their mortgage payments and other housing costs due to the coronavirus pandemic.
 HAF is opening in phases and focuses on homeowners most at risk of foreclosure or displacement.
 OHCS is currently accepting applications from homeowners in Phases 1–3.
+Homeowners can review the HAF program overview and eligibility fact sheet (available in English and Spanish) to determine when they should apply.

 Before requesting assistance through HAF, homeowners should contact their servicer and/or a nonprofit housing counselor about their immediate options as HAF funds are limited and intended as a last resort.